Parking fines and appeals

 If you challenge a PCN you should not make payment - on receipt of your challenge the penalty charge is frozen at the amount the charge is when your challenge is received.

 We aim to respond to all correspondence within 14 working days.

-If you contact us during the 14 day discount period, and we consider your case to be unsuccessful, we will give you a further 14 days to pay at the discount rate.
+If you submit a challenge during the 14 day discount period, and we consider your case to be unsuccessful, we will give you a further 14 days to pay at the discount rate.